 About Fair Haven Homes Society:

-Fair Haven Homes Society is a not for profit organization providing a spectrum of care, support and housing for seniors and special needs residents.
-The society is committed to enriching the lives of the Fair Haven community by providing a safe, secure, respectful, inclusive and person-centered environment.
-The organization was founded by the Reverend Hugh Dobson of the United Church of Canada in the 1940’s and today continues to honor the church in the organizational values of Respect, Independence, Dedication, Excellence and Spirituality.
+Fair Haven Homes Society is a not for profit organization that provides homes that nurture community and quality of life for seniors.
+The society is committed to enriching the lives of the Fair Haven community by providing a safe, secure, respectful, inclusive and person-centred environment.
+The organization was founded by the Reverend Hugh Dobson of the United Church of Canada in 1945 and today continues to honour the church in the organizational values of Respect, Independence, Dedication, Excellence and Spirituality.

-Fair Haven is governed by Board of Directors with a Board Chair and eight volunteer directors.
-The operational leadership team consists of nine employees and headed by the Chief Executive Officer.
-Current operations include two residential care facilities that provide 24 hr care to complex care seniors.
+Fair Haven is governed by the Board of Directors with a Board Chair and up to 10 volunteer directors.
+The operational leadership team consists of twelve employees and headed by the Chief Executive Officer.
+Current operations include two Long-Term Care homes that provide 24 hr care to complex care seniors.
 These are staffed 7 days a week with professional nursing and care staff and are funded by local health authorities.
-Additionally Fair Haven Home Society operates three properties that provide low cost seniors housing.
-Two of the three properties are currently in the midst of redevelopment that when completed will increase the total housing units operated by the society to approximately 340 units in two communities, Burnaby and Vancouver.
+Additionally, Fair Haven Home Society operates three properties that provide low-cost seniors housing.
+In total, Fair Haven provides homes to more than 540 seniors in the communities of Burnaby and Vancouver.